thoughtram/blog/_posts/2016-10-10-resolving-route-data-in-angular-2.md

 {% endraw %}
 {% endhighlight %}

-Angular is smart enough to detect if a resolver is a function, or a class and if it's a class, it'll call `resolve()` on it.
+Angular is smart enough to detect if a resolver is a function or a class and if it's a class, it'll call `resolve()` on it.
 Check out the demo below to see this code in action and note how Angular delays the component instantiation until the data has arrived.

 {% include plunk.html url="http://embed.plnkr.co/u2qR9J/" %}